howonlee/mertonon/docs/v0_4_roadmap.md

 - [x] Check intro FE manually again
 - [x] Check login manually
 - [x] Hook login to cookies
+- [x] Sick and tired of manual jsonning of endpoints, figure out the middleware

 - [ ] Get intro BE test to work in any db state by hooking it harder to macro somehow
+- [ ] Graph consonance test is being persnickety again, whack it until it stays still
 - [ ] Exception handler that returns 400 instead of 500 if it eats something from validations
-- [ ] Sick and tired of manual jsonning of endpoints, figure out the middleware
-- [ ] Build CI
+- [ ] Build CI (no test, test on my box for now)
 - [ ] Changelog
 - [ ] Futz around a bit
 - [ ] Deploy with new build action